datajoint/datajoint-python/docs-parts/existing/1-Loading-Classes_lang1.rst

 .. .. raw:: html
 ..    :file: dimitri-ERD.svg

-You may view the diagram but, at this point, there is now way to interact with these tables.
+You may view the diagram but, at this point, there is no way to interact with these tables.
 A similar situation arises when another developer has added new tables to the schema but has not yet shared the updated module code with you.
 Then the diagram will show a mixture of class names and database table names.